aayushsanghavi/Identifying-semantic-relatedness-between-sentences/README.md

 This script will use the previously collected the duplicate question pairs stored in the "duplicate_pairs.npy" file to extract the question title and body of those questions from the "Posts.xml" and store them in the "duplicates.csv" file

 3. **python get_words.py Posts.xml stackoverflow_words**<br />
-This script will extract unique word and alphanumeric tokens from the "Posts.xml" and store them in the "words" file
+This script will extract unique word and alphanumeric tokens from the "Posts.xml" and store them in the "stackoverflow_words" file

 4. **python remove_numbers.py stackoverflow_words**<br />
-This script remove all the number sequences from the previously collected tokens and store them in the "stackoverflow_words_cleaned" file
+This script removes all the number sequences from the previously collected tokens and stores them in the "stackoverflow_words_cleaned" file

 [**Meta information about StackOverflow dataset**](META.md)